UCLHp/spot-analysis/README.md

 A script containing various functions that are used in both the spot qa and commissioning scripts

+## logosfilesort.py

+Sort an acquired set of measurements into a summary excel file

+## quicklogoscheck.py

+to be used on a single acquisition folder to plot the profile details provided by the beamworks software

+## singlefilefit.py

+Script to summarise a set of acquired single spot profiles IN PROGRESS

+## spot_grid_qa.py

+A script for ongoing qa that will analyse a predefined grid of spots and write the results to an excel spreadsheet

+## spot_position_mod.py

+Contains various functions for the spot grid qa script

 ## tps_profiles.py

 Script to convert single spot images acquired using the LOGOS3000 or 4000 into